pulp-platform/snitch_cluster/docs/tutorial/csrman_design.md

 },
 ```

 The `snax_num_rw_csr` sets the number of RW CSRs while the `snax_num_ro_csr` sets the number of RO CSRs.
 These settings go into our accelerator wrapper script to generate Chisel parameters for generation.
 Then it automatically generates the CSR manager and stores it under the `./target/snitch_cluster/generated/snax_alu/` directory.
-See [Connecting the Shell](./connect_shell.md) for more details later.
+See [Building the Architecture](./build_system.md) for more details later.

 # Example CSR Generation

 This is a good time to test our wrapper generation and see the changes in the CSR manager.
-More details about the wrapper generation are in the [Connect The Shell](./connect_shell.md) section.
+More details about the wrapper generation are in the [Building the Architecture](./build_system.md) section.
 Do the following (this assumes that you are running within the container):

 1 - Go to the root directory.